 Specimen collection for women who perform a chlamydia test at home:

 Innslamling of samples when testing for chlamydia home happens easily by passing the swab into the vagina, and then rub it vigorously in a few seconds before taking it out.
 It is important that the swab with biological material does not come into contact with any other surface than the vagina, to avoid contamination and incorrect test results.
 The swab is then fed into the test tube with buffer solution A, where the wind them vigorously in a few seconds.
 You can throw the swab when you finish mixing.

-Men collect prøvemateteriale by passing the swab in urinary opening, and then rotate it around for 5 seconds.
-This is perhaps the most unpleasant part of men who perform a home test for chlamydia, but it is important that rotation occurs with sufficient force as one scrapes away some cells on the surface along the mucosa.
+Men collect prøvemateteriale by passing the swab in the urinary opening and then rotate it around for 5 seconds.
+This is perhaps the most unpleasant part of men who perform a test kit for chlamydia, but it is important that rotation occurs with sufficient force as one scrapes away some cells on the surface along the mucosa.
 Chlamydia is namely an intracellular bacterium that lives inside surface cells lining the urethra, and you risk a false negative result if you perform this part sample correctly.
 It is important that the swab with sample contamination when sample collection is complete, and this is done by avoiding contact with other surfaces.
 Ultimately leads one swab into the test tube with buffer solution A, where the twist good around for a few seconds.

 The last and decisive test procedures – men and women:

-The final step is to add is few drops of buffer solution B into the test tube, which is then closed and shake well for 20 seconds before dropping the mixture onto the test cartridge.
-Then you just have to wait 10-15 minutes before reading the result of its home test for chlamydia, which will be considered positive if you get two lines on the cassette, and negative if it only shows a dash.
+The final step is to add is a few drops of buffer solution B into the test tube, which is then closed and shake well for 20 seconds before dropping the mixture onto the test cartridge.
+Then you just have to wait 10-15 minutes before reading the result of its test kit for chlamydia, which will be considered positive if you get two lines on the cassette, and negative if it only shows a dash.